Mannyv8095/unit-1-project/README.md

 6 | 7 | 8

-one player chooses a box to put his mark the computer chooses another box to put his mark
+one player chooses a box to put his mark player two chooses another box to put his mark

 if player has (i && i+1 && i+2) or (i%3 == 0) or (i%3 == 1) or (i%3 == 2) or (i%4 == 0) or (i%2 == 0)
 	then player wins